 I just love using QR codes in the classroom.
 They are quick to make, easy enough for students to use independently, fun, and free!
 For those of you not familiar with QR codes, QR codes are barcodes meant for quick scans with your cell phone or other photo device.
 You can download a QR scanning app like QR Reader (it’s free) or simply open the camera on your phone/ device to scan.
-QR codes can take students to text, websites, online videos/ games, and more.

-How to make QR codes for Videos
+How to Make QR Codes

 Let me know in the comments below how you like using QR codes in the classroom.
 Happy scanning!